 On the surface, a virtual agent may look like your typical chatbot.
 However, they’re actually far more powerful.
 Powered by artificial intelligence and natural language processing, a virtual agent can understand the meaning and context of each customer’s message, and respond accordingly.

-Virtual agents can also understand conversation topics, customer intent, as well as their moods.
+How managers can use conversation intelligence?
+Virtual agents can understand conversation topics, customer intent, as well as their moods.
 This allows them to take some of the work off of your customer service’s plate by solving simple problems on their behalf.

 What does a virtual agent do in a call center?

 We’ve already mentioned in the previous section that virtual agents help handle the dozens of questions and requests a call center receives on a daily basis.
 But what else do they do?

 Another great aspect of virtual agents is data collection.
 Virtual agents automatically aggregate data from each interaction.
 Thanks to that, they can be a source of vital information, like which issues are most common, where your customers live, what time of day they typically contact you, and so on.
 With this information in hand, you can improve your services and provide a personalized experience to every customer.